This page has barrister career advice for those looking to study and work in the UK.

 Employed barristers may work for a wide range of companies, such as corporate firms, large organisations and government.

 Self-employed or ‘independent’ barristers often set up ‘chambers’ with other independent barristers.
 Others work from home.

-Salaries for being a barrister vary widely, especially as so many barristers are self-employed.
+The average barrister salary is £58,000 according to surveys in 2019.
+However, salaries for being a barrister vary widely, especially as so many barristers are self-employed.